Want to discover the classics? You’ve come to the right place.

 Completed in 2004, our library, named in honor of Our Lord’s “beloved disciple,” has a collection of more than 90,000 volumes specifically designed to serve and support the intellectual and spiritual formation of the students, faculty, administration, and staff.
 With this in mind, the library aims to provide an uplifting atmosphere and excellent instructional, reference, collection services, and other educational and cultural events to the constituencies of Christendom College.

 The Reference Collection, located on the Main Level, contains general and specialized encyclopedias, dictionaries, handbooks, maps, and other resources which aid students in their studies and research.
-The collections include such important sources as the Leonine Edition of the Opera Omnia of St. Thomas Aquinas, the Acta Apostolicae Sedis, the complete Acta Synodalia of the Second Vatican Council, more than 250 volumes of the United States Supreme Court Reports, and the collection of Senior Theses from the first Christendom Class of 1981 to the present.
+The collections include such important sources as the Leonine Edition of the Opera Omnia of St. Thomas Aquinas, the Acta Apostolicae Sedis, the complete Acta Synodalia of the Second Vatican Council, and the collection of Senior Theses from the first Christendom Class of 1981 to the present.

 Internet Public Access terminals are available in the Information Commons in the central area of the Main Level, providing access to in-house and online electronic resources and the library’s catalog.
 The catalog is also available at several computers located among the general collections in both the Main and Gallery Levels.
 A public photocopier is available in the Reference area on the Main Level.
 The Library also has a growing multi-media collection providing both educational and popular titles.